crownlessking/web-ui/README.md

 };
 ```

-Here we display a title to in our login form.
-We also by using CSS and applying the `<h2>` tag.
+Here we display a title in our login form.
+We also use CSS to center the `<h2>` tag.

 [[top](#web-ui)]